OTCompa/voiced-nael-lines/README.md

 - Adds voice acting to Nael quotes
 - Use different voice packs to your liking (currently only tik-tok and teto.
 LF VAs!)
 - (Optional) Directional in-world audio with fall-off
+- Support for different client languages (Have only tested EN, JA, DE, FR, YMMV for others)

 ## How It Works
 The directional audio utilizes a custom VFX (no visuals) with a sound attached to simulate in-world audio.
 The custom VFX and sound files are loaded through a process based on Penumbra's